 Northern Ireland’s NHS is called Health and Social Care (HSC).
 In April 2022, the national HSC Board was dissolved and system oversight absorbed into the Department of Health.

-During 2022, a national Integrated Care System (ICS) will be established to bring together the strategic planning of health and social care across the country.
+A national Integrated Care System (ICS) is still planned to bring together the strategic planning of health and social care across the country.